10 Habits of Cheapskates You Can Follow to Save a Buck

 Try Repairing Before Replacing

 When something breaks, the easiest thing to do is replace it.
 But cheapskates would sooner expend energy than spend money—and some repairs don’t cost a whole lot, anyway.
 Things like dishwashers, shoes and furniture often need only easy, low-cost repairs—even when you hire someone to do the fix for you.
 Cheapskates will always pursue the repair route before thinking of buying something new.
-Here are a whopping 100 repairs you can (and should) do yourself.

 Opt for Community-Sponsored Activities That are Low-Cost or Free